Yuka for skincare ยท Competitor comparison

 Choose one calm next move

 Use Rico when you want the next step after the score.
-Scan the label, read the product fit, then decide whether to keep it, skip it, or compare a better-fit swap.
+Scan the label, read the Skin Fit, then decide whether to keep it, skip it, or compare a better-fit swap.
 If the product does not look like a strong match, do not force it because the packaging, reviews, or trend made it feel urgent.
 Compare a product that does the same routine job with fewer fit concerns.

 Use a better-fit swap when the formula feels off